unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 * Unadjusted state and local government compensation per employee: **S32,711** in March of 1998 to **$59,196** in September of 2016
 * Adjusted state and local government compensation per employee: **$48,605** in March of 1998 to **$59,196** in  September of 2016

-We can see that the change in the change over time in the adjusted values are not as great as the unadjusted.
 With our adjusted compensation per employee values, we have data that has some real value.
-Comparing our the trends of the unadjusted to the adjusted values over time, we can see the adjusted trend line is not as steady as the unadjusted line.
+We can see that the change over time in the adjusted values are not as great as the unadjusted.
+Comparing the trends of the unadjusted to the adjusted values over time, we can see that the adjusted trend line is not as steady as the unadjusted line.
 That, in fact, even the government industry can go through volatility as other fields (such as farming, construction, and manufacturing) experience.
-Axibase's ability to easily combine multiple datasets, regardless of standard or non-standard formats, into one instance makes comparing employee avergae compensation simple and straightforward, and provides outputs that are easy to interpret.
+Axibase's ability to easily combine multiple datasets, regardless of standard or non-standard formats, into one instance makes comparing employee average compensation simple and straightforward, and provides outputs that are easy to interpret.

 ### Action Items
 ----------------

 Here is a link to our article on [Hawaii gas prices](https://github.com/axibase/atsd-use-cases/blob/master/HawaiiGasPrices/hawaii_gas_prices.md).
-The [action items](https://github.com/axibase/atsd-use-cases/blob/master/HawaiiGasPrices/hawaii_gas_prices.md#action-items) in this article show the steps for installing ATSD.
+The [action items](https://github.com/axibase/atsd-use-cases/blob/master/HawaiiGasPrices/hawaii_gas_prices.md#action-items) in that article show the steps for installing ATSD.

 Below are the steps to follow and create figures for Iowa employment metrics: